SvoONs/higher_order_CWENO_boundary_treatment/README.md

 Runge-Kutta time integrators of order 3, 5, and 7 as well as methods to semi-discretize in spatial dimensions.

+You can find a jupyter notebook show-casing the application to solve an initial value problem for shallow water equations in [examples](examples/shallow_water_radial.ipynb).

 ## Contributing

 Contributions are always welcome.
 You can either pick an [existing issue](https://github.com/SvoONs/higher_order_CWENO_boundary_treatment/issues) or create a new one.